People's Republic of China (Free Trade Agreement)

 Products destined for China

-The agreement allows NZ manufacturers to obtain an authorisation to place the Chinese Certification system CCC mark on their products through services provided by the NZ Conformance infrastructure.
+The agreement allows New Zealand manufacturers to obtain an authorisation to place the Chinese Certification system CCC mark on their products through services provided by the New Zealand conformance infrastructure.
 This includes the testing of product samples, issuing of certification, and factory inspection.

-Products are tested and certified (and test laboratory and certification body accreditation is) against IEC Standards and specified variations to those Standards as set out in the annexes to the agreement.
-Without the agreement products would otherwise be required to comply with, (and test and certification bodies would have to accredited to) China’s own domestic Standards in Chinese.
+Products are tested and certified (against IEC Standards and specified variations to those Standards as set out in the annexes to the agreement).
+Without the agreement products would otherwise be required to comply with China’s own domestic Standards in Chinese.

 The agreement commits China to provide all the procedural documentation in English when required.